-As indicated above, all surface water from the State Water Project that was used by the District in 2022 was obtained from the Central Coast Water Authority (CCWA), an agency formed in 1991 to finance, construct, and operate State Water treatment and delivery facilities on behalf of all Santa Barbara County participants in the State Water Project.
+As indicated above, all surface water from the State Water Project that was used by the District in 2023 was obtained from the Central Coast Water Authority (CCWA), an agency formed in 1991 to finance, construct, and operate State Water treatment and delivery facilities on behalf of all Santa Barbara County participants in the State Water Project.
 Runoff from the northern Sierra Nevada watershed travels more than 500 miles through the rivers, pipelines, and aqueducts that make up the State Water Project before reaching the District's Mesa Verde Pumping Station.
 State Water is treated by CCWA at the Polonio Pass Water Treatment Plant (PPWTP), located in San Luis Obispo County.
-This 43-million-gallon per day facility was designed and constructed to treat all State Water served to San Luis Obispo and Santa Barbara Counties.
-CCWA conducts weekly testing of the treated State Water at numerous locations along its 143-mile pipeline.
+This 43-million-gallon per day facility was designed and constructed to treat all State Water at numerous locations along its 143-mile pipeline.
 For more information about the treatment and delivery of State Water, please visit the CCWA website at www.ccwa.com.